tum-pbs/DiffPhys-CylinderWakeFlow/README.md

 Differentiable physics, unsteady cylinder wakes, arbitrary flows, spatio-temporal predictions

 ## Dataset
-The entire dataset used for training and testing the DPNN based-model is available for download [`Link here`]().
+The entire dataset used for training and testing the DPNN based-model is available for download [`not yet available`]().
 Refer to respective readme.md files for instructions.
 The following image shows the 100 experiments that were generated at various spacing ratios using FoamExtend [`FoamExtend`](https://openfoamwiki.net/index.php/Installation/Linux/foam-extend-4.1).

 ![Image](Resources/GTData_MeanVel.png)

 ## FoamExtend
 The open source immersed boundary-based solver `FoamExtend v4.0` was used to generate the high-resolution (768 x 512) flowfields for flow past arbitrarily shaped objects on a Cartesian mesh.
-Refer to [`this link`](https://openfoamwiki.net/index.php/Installation/Linux/foam-extend-4.0) for instalaltion instructions.
+Refer to [`this link`](https://openfoamwiki.net/index.php/Installation/Linux/foam-extend-4.0) for installation instructions.
 Recommended open source postprocessing tool [`Paraview`](https://www.paraview.org/).
 Recommended open source tool for meshing [`Gmsh`](https://gmsh.info/).
-Validation test cases performed using FoamExtend as well as related source codes and computational meshes will be uploaded [`this link`]().
+Validation test cases performed using FoamExtend as well as related source codes and computational meshes will be uploaded [`not yet available`]().

 ## Differentiable solver Phiflow
 In house developed differentiable flow solver Phiflow [Φ<sub>Flow</sub>] is used as the base *source* solver.
-The machine learning frameworks [TensorFlow](https://www.tensorflow.org/) is utilised as the python backend.
+The machine learning framework [TensorFlow](https://www.tensorflow.org/) is utilised as the python backend.

 ## Installation
 The following packages/libraries with version have been used:

-PhiFlow 2.1.3
+PhiFlow 2.1.3</br>
-Tensorflow 2.3.0
+Tensorflow 2.3.0</br>
-Numpy 1.20.3
+Numpy 1.20.3</br>
-Scipy 1.9.3
+Scipy 1.9.3</br>
-CUDA 10.0
+CUDA 10.0</br>

 Installation begins with a simple command for Phiflow
 ```